benderstwin/docker-couchpotato/README.md

 #docker couchpotato

-This is a Dockerfile to set up "CouchPotato" - (https://couchpota.to/)
+This is a dockerfile to set up "CouchPotato" - (https://couchpota.to/)

 Build from docker file